 CLASSIFICATION NUMBER 5595

-The Laundry Services Repair Technician is responsible for maintaining and repairing all clothes washers and dryers including industrial laundry equipment located in residence halls, adjusting and repairing machines and meters, replacing defective mechanical and electrical parts using hand and power tools and diagrams, and providing technical advice regarding the replacement of those machines.
+The Laundry Services Repair Technician is responsible for maintaining and repairing all clothes washers, dryers, and related equipment, including industrial laundry equipment, located in residence halls, adjusting and repairing machines and meters, replacing defective mechanical and electrical parts using hand and power tools and diagrams, and providing technical advice regarding the replacement of those machines.

 Education: A high school diploma or the equivalent is required.
 Completion of technical school or courses in the repair of clothes washers and dryers is preferred.

 Experience: At least two years experience in the repair of commercial coin-operated and card-operated clothes washers and dryers is required.